JoeSchiff/Python_property_converter/README.md

             self._url_match = url_match
             self._reload_special_cases()
 ```
-or create an empty getter method and continue with the conversion:
+or create an empty getter method and continue with the conversion:<br>
 `python converter.py --no_getter convert`
 ```
 cdef class spam: